 Terrebonne, Blainville, Mascouche, Repentigny — the North Shore has experienced explosive growth since the 2000s.
 New construction, former farmland, variable soils.
 We know every municipality and its challenges.

 The North Shore presents a unique mix of problems linked to recent construction and older properties.
+A thorough pre-purchase inspection is especially important in a market where new builds and aging homes coexist.
 Here are our most frequent findings.

 Each North Shore municipality has its own distinct housing profile.
 Discover the challenges specific to your city.